-Mount Hood - Oregon Highpoint is a 7 mile heavily trafficked out and back trail located near Mt Hood, OR and is rated as difficult.
+Mount Hood - Oregon Highpoint is a 7 mile heavily trafficked out and back trail located near Mt Hood, Oregon and is rated as difficult.
 The trail is primarily used for hiking and rock climbing and is accessible from May until July.

 I climbed it with 30+ mph winds - probably not the best idea :-)

 And so I strongly recommend waiting for a good weather conditions to go there: calm, just below freezing temperature, no clouds, etc.

 Also start early - 2 am or so, to be on the summit before 8 am (when snow starts to warm up and melt)

 Love it.
 I want to do this a few times a year.
 Started at 2:30 am and was able to make it back by 8:30 for breakfast.
 Fun!

 Fantastic.
 I skied down the Joe Palmar glacier on Nordic 3 pin skis.
 Lost a ski on my first turn.
 Ended up walking, found it at the bottom tip up.
 Still have those skis.

 I attempted to summit Mt.
 Hood back in May 2012 with a group of 7 friends.
 As a group, the climbing experience averaged moderate, at best.